kratiroff/python-API-D3/docs/3-API.md

 $ pip install requests

-1. declar a function that fetches
+1. declare a function that fetches countries
 2. print the result
+3. now our python code can use this data!